DouweHorsthuis/EEG-quality-analysis/README.md

 paradigms are working, if the participants responses are accurate, when eye tracking is used if the participant is looking at the right spot.
 The whole pipeline is written in Matlab, and relies on EEGLAB and some EEGLAB plugins.
 More in-depth information below.
+Part of the idea is to incorporate notes taken by the person collecing the data, we refer to these notes as readme files.

 ## The code

-### How to download and get the code ready
+### How to download the code and setup EEGLAB

 To download the code you can [click here](https://github.com/DouweHorsthuis/EEG-quality-analysis/archive/refs/heads/main.zip).